electron/electron/docs/tutorial/desktop-environment-integration.md

 ![IE](http://i.msdn.microsoft.com/dynimg/IC420539.png)

-Unlike the dock menu in OS X which is a real menu, user tasks in Windows work like application shortcuts that when user clicks a task, a program would be executed with specified arguments.
+Unlike the dock menu in OS X which is a real menu, user tasks in Windows work like application shortcuts such that when user clicks a task, a program will be executed with specified arguments.

 To set user tasks for your application, you can use